 Where Do Biases Come From?

 Another example: developing strong negative perception biases (negative events stay in people's memories better than positive ones) protects individuals and groups from harm, even still.
 A woman on a hike who steps over a rock and sees a rattlesnake will have a stronger and more immediate reaction than if she walked over the same rock and saw a beautiful flower.
-Not only will her flight response likely be immediate and overpowering, she’ll probably be more wary of where she’s putting her feet for the rest of the hike.
+Not only will her flight response likely be immediate and overpowering, but she’ll also probably be warier of where she’s putting her feet for the rest of the hike.
 The same was true back in the Stone Age: it pays to remember bad experiences so you can avoid them in the future.

-Trusting your own perceptions and experience gives you the capacity to respond to dangerous situations without having to engage deeper thinking processes.
+Trusting your own perceptions and experience gives you the capacity to respond to dangerous situations without having to engage in deeper thinking processes.
 The instinctual reaction that causes a business owner to make snap decisions without adequate information is based on the need to respond quickly to threats and opportunities presented to early humans.

 Fear of the new and the outsider served good purposes in our ancient history, and can even now.
 Children, for instance, are served by their apprehension towards outsiders.
 For innovators, however, these biases can insulate them from taking calculated risks or from diversifying a team to strengthen it.